omnivore-app/docs.omnivore/docs/about/privacy-statement.md

 ## Log Data

-Using Omnivore creates Log Data.
+Using Omnivore creates log data.
 This data is used to debug issues and provider customer support.

 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.